-Engagement tends to increase the longer an employee remains at the company, peaking around 4 years.
+Engagement tends to increase the longer an employee remains at the company.

 Engagement drivers change over time however, reflecting the need to constantly understand and act on what's important to teams.
-For instance, the most important engagement driver for employees with less than two years of tenure is 'a link between work and the company's objectives' whereas 'confidence in senior leadership' rose to the top for more tenured employees (4+ years).
+For instance, the most important engagement driver for employees with less than two years of tenure is 'confidence in senior leadership' whereas it is 'a link between my work and the company's objectives' for more tenured employees (4+ years).